Which type of cholesterol contributes to plaque buildup in arteries?

 Prepare for the Biology and Scientific Research Test.
 Engage with flashcards and multiple-choice questions, complete with hints and explanations.
 Ensure your success on the exam!

-LDL, or low-density lipoprotein, is the type of cholesterol primarily responsible for contributing to plaque buildup in arteries.
-It is often referred to as "bad" cholesterol because high levels of LDL can lead to the accumulation of fatty deposits in the walls of blood vessels.
-This accumulation narrows the arteries and can lead to atherosclerosis, which increases the risk of heart attacks and strokes.
+The type of cholesterol that contributes to plaque buildup in arteries is low-density lipoprotein (LDL).
+LDL is often referred to as "bad cholesterol" because high levels of it can lead to the development of atherosclerosis, a condition in which fatty deposits, or plaques, accumulate in the walls of arteries.
+These plaques can narrow the arteries and restrict blood flow, leading to various cardiovascular problems, including heart attacks and strokes.

 Subscribe